SpaceDandy13/oss-repo-template/labs/lab-04/Lab4.md

   Yes, I agree with this claim.
 I think the main reason why Gopher was beated is that it required the payment of a licensing fee.
 It failed to follow open systems model, and developers stoped using it.
 Developers perfer Web, since it is open and free.

 6.
+  Android uses the Apache license 2.0:
+  Android is about freedom and choice.
+The purpose of Android is to promote openness in the mobile world.
+Moreover, free systems will attract more developers.
+Apache license is a permissive free software license.
+Thus it is a suitable license for android.

 7.
 https://github.com/ziyangji/business-model